edgedb/easy-edgedb/README.md

 ```
 SELECT ( # Start a selection
-  INSERT Date { # Put the insert inside it
+  INSERT Time { # Put the insert inside it
     date := '22.44.10'
 }) # The bracket finishes the selection
   { # Now just choose the properties we want